Animadversio/Animadversio.github.io/_tech_note/Math Intensive Github Blog Construction.md

 If encounter error like `Error:  Permission denied - bind(2) for 127.0.0.1:4000` , [thanks to this post](https://gaohaoyang.github.io/2016/03/12/jekyll-theme-version-2.0/) Just kill the `FxService` in the Service part.

+# How to upload a post?
+(This part is mainly for my own reference)

+1. Editing the local repertoire (directory denoted as `.io/`), with any editor you like.
+(Sublime, Typora, MacDown)
+2. Run `jekyll serve` in the console from the directory of `.io/`, preview the changes you've just make.
+(If you do something to `_config.yml` you'd better restart the `jekyll serve` to see the change.)
+3. After you feel everything is good, use `git` in console, or github desktop to `commit` and `push`

 # How to add a top bar section